OpenMRI/ocra/index.md

 title: Welcome
 ---
 ## What is OCRA MRI?
-OCRA stands for Open-source Console for Real-time Acquisition.
+[OCRA](https://github.com/OpenMRI/ocra) stands for Open-source Console for Real-time Acquisition.
 It's a low-cost, open-source console (hardware controller) for MRI.
 Using the [Red Pitaya](https://www.redpitaya.com/) board and some other hardware, we have created this console for under $500.
 On this site, you'll find documentation on how to use it.
-We encourage you all to contribute and make your own changes!
+We encourage you all to contribute to our [github repository](https://github.com/OpenMRI/ocra) and make your own changes!
 ## Goals of this project
 In creating OCRA, our goals were to make an MRI console that is:
   1. Low-cost (<$500)